Opportunity and Change

 We are a partner organisation in a large project led by Framework and funded by Big Lottery and the European Social Fund.
 This is called Opportunity and Change.
 We are the mental health lead offering participant support groups, counselling, workshops and group supervision for navigators in the Derbyshire and Nottinghamshire area.

 Improving Lives also has a Navigator who will work with up to 20 participants over a two year period with the aim of supporting them to resolve their complex needs and move closer towards employment.
 All participants will be people with multiple and complex needs which, for this project, are defined as homelessness, mental ill-health, drug and alcohol problems, repeat offending and domestic abuse.
 Those supported by Opportunity and Change will be facing two and usually three of these conditions.

 Referrals will be accepted from potential participants and agencies as long as the person has the right to live and work in this country but they are not working at the moment.
+The person needs to be motivated to attend training or accept support that will improve their access to employment.
 As well as receiving support from Improving Lives, and if necessary other partnership agencies, all participants across D2N2 can take part in a single, bespoke training programme Skills Plus for Change.
 The modules will cover key aspects of three topics – managing a home, wellbeing, and being in the workplace.